 Cover Letters are also an important piece to the application process.
 For information on preparing a cover letter and samples, click here.

 Many successful former college athletes have pursued various careers in business, government, private and public sectors.
 Some have even become our U.S. presidents and astronauts.
 Your career options as a student athlete are limitless.
 See pages 9-10 of Student Athlete Career Guidebook to see names of these former athletes.
 Who knows, you may become the next U.S. president, senator or Olympian.
 Keep researching different careers and continue setting goals to achieve great career success.

 Below are some resources that may assist you in your job search:

 Also, please see Appendix A on page 19 of the Student Athlete Career Guidebook for a more comprehensive listing of job resources.

-In addition, we highly recommend that you meet with a Career Services counselor.
+In addition, we highly recommend that you meet with a Career Development Center counselor.
 We are here to provide you with the best quality of career services for your job searching needs.
 Call 559.278.2381 to make an appointment.
 Meet with a counselor to ensure you are prepared for your future career before you graduate college.